AndreeaCreita/CinemaProjecto/README.md

 2. Functionality: <br>
 Display information about purchased tickets (user's name, movie, cinema, date, time). <br>
 Show the number of seats reserved for each ticket.
-3. User Interaction: <br>
-Users can view their ticket details and track their bookings.